WaheedNazir/ViewModel-ViewModel-Communication/README.md

 # ViewModel-ViewModel-Communication
-A sample app using Kotlin, MVVM, ViewModels, LiveData, This show case show how we can communicate different ViewModels in FragmentPerAdapter/ on an Activity using ViewModel, LiveData and MVVM approach.
+A sample app using Kotlin, MVVM, ViewModels, LiveData.
+This example shows that how we can communicate different ViewModels in FragmentPerAdapter/ on an Activity using ViewModel, LiveData and MVVM approach.

 ### Demo